kdirectorate/ansible/README.md

 No special setup instructions here.
 If you run the playbook, you get some pentesting tools.
 It's that simple.

 ## Built With
 - Ansible

+## Future Updates

+- [ ] The pentest playbook isn't complete.
+Some repos Kali installs by default are not being installed.

 ## Author
 **Kirby Angell**